jdi-docs/jdi-light/source/includes/_tutorial.md

     public String name, password;
 }
 ```
-Now we will optimize previous example using forms. <br/>
+Now we will optimize the previous example using forms. <br/>
-Let's move elements placed on Login Form in separate UI Object _LoginForm_<br/>
+Let's move elements placed in Login Form to a separate UI Object -  _LoginForm_<br/>

-And place LoginForm as root UI Object on **JDI Site** class<br/><br/><br/>
+And set LoginForm as a root UI Object of our **JDI Site** class<br/><br/><br/>

-Now we can rewrite test in the following way:<br/>
+Now we can rewrite our test in the following way:<br/>
-_Note: **ROMAN** is a business entity User that associated with Login Form<br/>_
+_Note: **ROMAN** is a business entity User associated with Login Form<br/>_
 <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">I Like it!</a><br/>

-User class is simple data class with two String fields that has same names as TextFields in LoginForm. <br/>
+User class is a simple data class with two String fields that have the same names as TextFields in LoginForm. <br/>
-In this way you can fill any types of elements in Form that can be filled: TextField, TextArea, Checkbox, DropDown etc. <br/>
+This way you can fill any fillable Form elements: TextField, TextArea, Checkbox, DropDown etc. <br/>
 _We will go through this in <a href="https://jdi-docs.github.io/jdi-light/?java#ui-elements-on-contact-form" target="_blank">Contact Form example</a>._<br/>

 ```java